Udoka-AM/Quicknode/README.md

    ```

 4. **Limited Hardware Resources**:
-   Optimize your code for efficiency.
+   Optimise your code for efficiency.
 Use QuickNode's powerful infrastructure to offload heavy computations:

    ```javascript
    // Instead of this (which may be heavy on local resources):